getporter/porter/docs/content/quickstart.md

 With this information, you can pull, inspect, and vet images before you use the bundle.
 In this example, you are inspecting the HELLO bundle with the tag  getporter/porter-hello:v0.1.0.
 There are no referenced images.

-## Install the bundle from a registry
+## Run the install instructions from a bundle located in a registry

 To install a bundle, you use the `porter install` command.